Connor Joe Player Props: Pirates vs. Mariners

 Connor Joe At The Plate

-- Joe is batting .255 with 10 doubles, three triples, five home runs and 17 walks.
+- Joe has 10 doubles, three triples, five home runs and 18 walks while batting .250.

-- Among qualifying batters in MLB play, he ranks 88th in batting average, 50th in on-base percentage, and 42nd in slugging.
+- Among the qualifying batters in MLB action, he ranks 93rd in batting average, 53rd in on-base percentage, and 46th in slugging.

+- Joe has picked up a hit in 50.0% of his 44 games this year, with at least two hits in 20.5% of them.

-- In 12 games this season (27.9%), Joe has picked up an RBI, including two games with multiple runs batted in.
+- Joe has driven in a run in 12 games this year (27.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.